lambione/Basic_Shell/README.md

 Implementation of a complete shell from scratch

-The shell is implemented in C and takes into account all the possible functionalities a normal shell provides.
+The shell is implemented in C and is meant to be an easy implementation of it, providing the basic functions that a shell normally has.
-This specific shell will provide additional custom features to provide a better flow in the use and to ease the user in some tasks.
+This shell is an open source side project developed by Lamberto Ragnolini in the Fall semester 2024.

+The main features of it are the ability of handling the built in functions cd and echo in addition with all the executables present in your system.
+The prompt is custom for my shell but by changing the name in the script under the shell_name variables you will be able to have *YOUR OWN PERSONAL PROMPT*

-For the moment the shell provides the fiollowing features: builtin function : cd -> change directory executables : i.e ls, ls-l , cat etc... clear : clear command that clears the screen for linux users open : it is implemented for all kind of OS's
+The shell provides the fiollowing features: builtin function : cd -> change directory executables : i.e ls, ls-l , cat etc... clear : clear command that clears the screen for linux users

-The shell is in development but everyone that would like to use some parts of the code is kindly requested to provide credit to the author.

-Copyright Lamberto Ragnolini
+The shell has no :
+foreground/background processes
+history
+other builtin commands other than cd and echo